contentauth/c2patool/CONTRIBUTING.md

 ### Pull request titles

 Titles of pull requests that target a long-lived branch such as _main_ or a release-specific branch should follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#specification).
-This means that the first word of the pull request title should be one of the following:
+The repository's [commit lint rules](https://github.com/contentauth/c2pa-rs/blob/main/.commitlintrc.yml) require that the first word of the pull request title must be one of the following:

 - `fix`
 - `feat`